jaredly/jerd/docs/Roadmap.md

 yeah, I was thinking "should I add an optional argument or something, but I don't yet have support for optional arguments.
 But I could just add another decorator, love it!

+Going so well!!!!

+- [ ] the decorator widget state should be persisted in the cell, probably.
+Actually, let's have it persist when pressing a button?
+Yeah that's fine.
+Like "set the defaults".
+And it woudl save it to "display", so it would be carried through to the "pin".
+So I'll need to make pins respect that.
+- [ ] make the showcase be able to show any arbitrary pin.
+This will mean /export as much of the env is needed to render it/, and then have the showcase render the sliders too, so fun.
+- [ ] sliders should allow you to input an arbitrary number too
+- [ ] make the alternates dealio!!
+- [ ] ok and then really integrate these decorators into normal mode.
+Render them with a little icon that opens a popup.
+And have a command to add a decorator to whatever thing, that autocompletes with things that fit. yessss

+# It would be very showy to be able to generate a swift app for my opengl shader bonanzas.

+#### Ok but really, to do anything interesting, I really need a Known-Length Array type

+It's fine for it to be different from array, we can figure out magic later if we want.

+ArrayN<int, 4>

+Ok, and things like switches ... should also work, right?

+And <A, N>[a, b] does ArrayN, not Array

+Ok what's the most basic?
+fixedArray.0 should work fine
+oh ok so how should I do updates?
+I mean, syntactically.
+Do I just use maps for everything?
+Sure why not.

+Ok, so instantiate an array, map over it (meaning switches need to work), and that's it, right?

+## Um so counterpoint
+can't I just infer all of that? can't I automagically track ... whether a function is called with a certain length array?
+Like I would need to add annotations places and stuff to be like "this value ... hm type ... um has an indeterminate length or something"

+Places to track it...

+hrmmmmm ok so the reason I want this is for the bridge between js and jerd so I'd need to do the inference in js, and be able to know the way things work

+Ok so let's look at a single small example, see if I can manage to infer it.
+What I want is: to do a boids simulation. and do magical shader things to it.

+Ok so I think I'll do all of this at the IR layer.
+I can have a separate type in the IR for array w/ inferred length, without changing the public types.

 #